The responsibilities of the Scottish Government include health, education, justice, rural affairs, housing and the environment.

 Transcript of a video covering 'What sort of information can I give' when making a victim statement.

-Information on how the UK's possible exit from the European Union (Brexit) may affect tourists from EU countries planning to visit Scotland.
+Information on how the UK's exit from the European Union (Brexit) may affect tourists from EU countries planning to visit Scotland.

 Children's Panel members make decisions about how to help vulnerable children and young people.